se-sic/VaRA-Tool-Suite/docs/source/vara-ts/benchbuild.rst

 To use BenchBuild's container support, you first need to setup `buildah <https://github.com/containers/buildah/blob/master/install.md>`_ and `podman <https://podman.io/getting-started/installation>`_ on your system.
 Please follow their install instructions on how to setup both tools.
 We highly recommend to use buildah and podman in rootless mode.
-Keep in mind that you have to set a subuid and subgid mapping on all machines that need to run containers.
+Keep in mind that you have to set up a subuid and subgid mapping on all machines and for all users that need to run containers.
 You also need to install `crun` on those machines.
 For debian, this can be don with the following command::

     sudo apt install crun

-Then, make sure that the following parameters in the :ref:`BenchBuild config <How-to configure BenchBuild yourself>` are set.
+Then, make sure that the following parameters are set in the :ref:`BenchBuild config <How-to configure BenchBuild yourself>`.
-If you generated your configuration via :ref:`vara-gen-bbconfig`, these options were automatically set.
+If you generated your configuration via :ref:`vara-gen-bbconfig`, these options were set automatically.

 .. code-block:: yaml

   container:
     export:
       desc: Export path for container images.
-      value: !create-if-needed '<path-to-varats-root>/containers/export'
+      value: !create-if-needed '$VARATS_ROOT/containers/export'
     from_source:
       desc: Install BenchBuild from source or from pip (default)
       value: false
     import:
       desc: Import path for container images.
-      value: !create-if-needed '<path-to-varats-root>/containers/export'
+      value: !create-if-needed '$VARATS_ROOT/containers/export'
+    interactive:
+      desc: Drop into an interactive shell for all container runs.
+      value: false
     keep:
       desc: Keep failed image builds at their last known good state.
       value: false